top of page

 Nosferatu (1922)

-We are starting this list with F.W.
-Murnau's Nosferatu.
-I think most would agree this is a classic, with imagery that is recognizable across the globe.
+Most people would agree this is a classic, with imagery that is recognizable across the globe.
 The movie was inspired by the 1897 novel Dracula written by Bram Stoker, which nearly kept Nosferatu from being made due to copyright infringement.
 Murnau had to change the title and alter some plot points, but he got it through.
 The plot centers around Count Orlok (Max Schreck) who summons Thomas Hutter to his Transylvanian castle in the mountains.
 He seeks to buy a house near Hutter and his wife.
 Hutter soon realizes Count Orlok's vampire nature and escapes the castle to warn his wife, who Count Orlok shows interest in.
 In the meantime, Orlok's servant helps prepare him for arrival at his new home.

 What Nosferatu lacks in digital quality; it makes up for in ingenuity by paying attention to angles, available light, and shadows.
 The costume design for Count Orlok was exceptional, and his appearance never sat right with me, lending an almost uncanny valley look.
 His face is too long, his brows too bushy, and ears too large...
 There were several moments in this film where I was nearly hypnotized by Nosferatu's animalistic gaze.
 It's as if Murnau found a wild beast in the isolated mountains and placed it in front of the camera.